casper-network/ceps/text/0097-remove-custom-payment.md

 - **Why remove rather than keep-and-fix?** Custom Payment's core problem — the payment paradox — is intrinsic to executing opaque, sender-provided payment wasm; it cannot be "fixed" without the penalty/metering machinery that created the 2.5 CSPR anchor in the first place.
 Given zero meaningful usage, the design friction and blocked 2.0 features (contract self-pay, prepay) are not justified.
 Removal is the design that best serves the 2.0 native-payment direction.
 - **Alternative: keep Custom Payment, only lower the minimums.** Rejected: as long as Custom Payment exists, the failed-payment penalty must exist, and the penalty is what forces the effective minimum balance.
 The two changes are coupled; you cannot cleanly lower the minimum without removing the mechanism that anchors it.
-- **Alternative: replace 2.5 CSPR with a different fixed constant.** Rejected: this would simply reintroduce a new magic number destined to drift from market reality, repeating the original mistake.
-A chainspec-controlled (and potentially governance-tunable) value is preferred.
+- **Alternative: replace 2.5 CSPR with a different arbitrary constant.** Rejected: picking another standalone magic number would repeat the original mistake.
+Instead 0.1 CSPR is chosen precisely because it is *not* arbitrary — it is aligned with the native CSPR transfer cost already defined in the chainspec, so the minimum tracks the cheapest real operation an account can perform.
 - **Impact of not doing this:** the complexity drag on `contract_runtime` remains, advanced payment features stay blocked, and the minimum transaction cost stays artificially anchored to a pre-mainnet projection.

 ## Prior art